Kikketer/CreationStationArcade/readme.md

 ## Putting Games On The Arcade

+### Simple Addition

+If you don't need to use all 4 players you can simply export your game as a raw elf from the standard MakeCode Arcade interface.
+Raw elf is hidden and really crossing my fingers they don't remove this feature, but maybe if you promote my post and github fork we'd be able to get it built in for real! https://forum.makecode.com/t/4-player-gpio-raw-elf-export/41383

+1. Put `?nolocalhost=1&compile=rawELF&hw=rpi#editor` on the end of the url.
+2. Load the game you wish to add to the arcade
+3. Click the "download" button on the bottom left
+4. You'll then have a `.elf` file downloaded
+5. Move this file to the CreationStationArcade/gaems directory
+6. Commit and push the repo
+7. The arcade will pull and copy over the next time it boots, it'll take two reboots (one to download, and one to copy over).

+### 4 Player Option

 4 Player games are not officially supported by MakeCode Arcade (even though the "cardboard" setup has the pin layout).
 So if you need to build a game for the 4 player controllers you need to do it manually and locally.

 1. Setup the pxt, pxt-arcade, and pxt-common-packages repos from my forks (this is a little painful but you got this).
 I put everything in a single folder called `pxt-root`.